What's new as of September 2014

 FDA is working with laboratories across the country to investigate causes

-FDA is seeking the support of practicing veterinarians
+FDA continues to encourage the support of practicing veterinarians

 What we need from pet owners